ushaputtappa/ushaputtappa/README.md

 - 👋 Hi, I’m @ushaputtappa
-- 👀 I’m interested in Innovation
+- 👀 I’m interested in Art
 - 🌱 I’m currently learning many things
 - 💞️ I’m looking to collaborate on World
 - 📫 How to reach me where I am